zaoyang/30-days-of-web-development/day-24/day-24.cq.md

 # Day 24 - CLI vs. GUI?

+Today we'll get more familiar with the differences between a CLI and a GUI.
+These terms are thrown around a lot.
+And honestly, their definitions are pretty easy to understand.
+Just defining them wouldn't justify a blog article.

+As such, in this article, I am going to go a couple of steps deeper.
+The reason for this more-in-depth exploration is that understanding the relationship between an Operating System and CLIs/GUIs will help you think through more complicated processes later on.

+### Shell Summary

 We chatted briefly about Shells in Day 3 and 4 when we talked about Operating Systems.
 Here's a quick reminder of that discussion: a Shell is an interface that gives you access to your computer's Operating System.
 Think of the Shell as a wrapper around your Operating System - technically it wraps around your Operating System's kernel.
 Hence the name _Shell_ - a shell/protective barrier - around the brain/core of your computer.

 ![](public/assets/pistachio.png)